sevagh/headbang.py/docs/index.md

 ![percussive_hpss](percussive_hpss.png)

-The algorithm used is one based on median filtering the spectrogram, originally described in [[9]](#9), and further improved with iterative algorithm in [[10]](#10).
+The algorithm used is one based on median filtering the spectrogram, originally described in [[9]](#9), and further improved with an iterative algorithm in [[10]](#10).
 I use the [librosa implementation](https://librosa.org/doc/0.8.0/generated/librosa.decompose.hpss.html), which has a good visualization of the effect.

 The parameters of the HPSS can be modified (but I don't find it changes the results significantly):
 * `harmonic_frame=16384` (a larger frame size in the first iteration gives us higher frequency resolution which helps separate pitched, harmonic components)